leanspace/terraform-provider-leanspace/README.md

 - content: list of one or multiple blocks of dashboards

+### leanspace_remote_agents

+- content: list of one or multiple blocks of remote agents

 ## Examples

 You can find examples in the `/examples` folder